 Listen to music

 You can either download Spotify and play your music offline if you have the premium version.
-Or you can go to Apple’s iTunes or Google Music Store to download your music on your desktop or phone without having to use internet.
+Or you can go to Apple's iTunes or Google Music Store to download your music on your desktop or phone without having to use the internet.

 Again, please bring earphones along with you if you're planning to listen to something out loud.
 I say this because one guy was playing his YouTube video out loud out of disrespect when I was in the waiting room.